OISTE/repository/OWGTMCPS.md

 ### 6.1.4  CA public key delivery to relying parties

-The public keys of all Certification Authorities operating under the OGTM Trust Model are included in the corresponding certificate and published and can be freely downloaded from its repository which is located at http://www.oiste.org/repository.
+The public keys of all Certification Authorities operating under the OWGTM Trust Model are included in the corresponding certificate and published and can be freely downloaded from its repository which is located at http://www.oiste.org/repository.

 Trusted Root Certificates may be obtained directly from the appropriate repositories in most browsers and operating systems.

 ### 6.1.5  Key sizes

-The OGTM enforces the use of minimum length 2048-bit RSA and ECC NIST P-256, P-384 for key pairs at all levels of the hierarchy.
+The OWGTM enforces the use of minimum length 2048-bit RSA and ECC NIST P-256, P-384 for key pairs at all levels of the hierarchy.

 Hashing algorithms supported are SHA-1 and SHA-2, depending on the hierarchy to which the end-entity certificate belongs, as described in 1.3.1.
-In particular, no issuance of new SHA-1 SSL or CA certificates after 31-December-2015.
+In particular, no issuance of new SHA-1 TLS or CA certificates after 31-December-2015.

 ### 6.1.6  Public key parameters generation and quality checking

-The algorithm used in the OGTM for key generation is RSA or ECC.
+The algorithm used in the OWGTM for key generation is RSA or ECC.

 ### 6.1.7  Key usage purposes (as per X.509 v3 key usage field)

 Key usage purposes for CA certificates is restricted to digital signature, CRL signature and certificate signing.

-All subscriber certificates issued in the CIDPKI contain the “KEY USAGE” and “EXTENDED KEY USAGE” attributes, as defined by the X.509v3 standard.
+All subscriber certificates issued in the OWGTM contain the “KEY USAGE” and “EXTENDED KEY USAGE” attributes, as defined by the X.509v3 standard.
 More information is available in section 7 of this document.

 ## 6.2  Private Key Protection and Cryptographic Module Engineering Controls

-The OGTM has established controls to ensure that the risks derived from a private key compromise are managed and kept under reasonable levels.
+The OWGTM has established controls to ensure that the risks derived from a private key compromise are managed and kept under reasonable levels.
 These controls are different for the main components (Certification Authorities) and end subscriber keys.

 ### 6.2.1  Cryptographic module standards and controls

-Certification Authorities in the OGTM are required to use Hardware Security Modules, at least compliant with FIPS 140-2 Level 2 for PKI components (Level 3 for CA components).
+Certification Authorities in the OWGTM are required to use Hardware Security Modules, at least compliant with FIPS 140-2 Level 2 for PKI components (Level 3 for CA components).

 ### 6.2.2  Private key (n out of m) multi-person control